-In addition to sardines, there are Anchovies which are a rich source of omega 3.
+In addition to sardines, there are Anchovies which are also the best source of omega-3 fatty acid.
 These are small fish that are often canned and often dried as a snack or as a side dish to accompany rice meals in Asia.

 Usually, Anchovies are eaten in very small portions, they can be rolled up and stuffed with olives or used as a topping for pizza instead of fried onions.
 Sometimes anchovies are also used as a topping in salads, usually dried anchovies.